cssence/cssence.com/data/2018/no-webfont-no-cry/index.md

 <p class="blend"><img src="/2018/no-webfont-no-cry/firefox-settings.png" alt="On Firefox for Android the ability to turn off loading web fonts is found under Advanced Settings."></p>

 One of the perks of living in Austria is the inexpensive generous data plan you’ll have on your phone, so no need for eliminating the font download, right?
 Not quite, I also want my websites to load fast, so I gave it a try and turned off web fonts on my mobile.
-To this day, they are is still off.
+To this day, they are still off.

 Any designer will tell you that a site design looses its character without the particular font it is supposed to come with.
 And they are right.
 But keep in mind, the site design is just the beginning, the World Wide Web is a rough place.
 In web design, there are many ways to present content, but there are always way more ways to consume it.